MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-filter.md

 ## Filter telemetry using instrumentation libraries

-> [!NOTE]
-> For a list of all instrumentation libraries included with the Azure Monitor OpenTelemetry Distro, see [Add and modify Azure Monitor OpenTelemetry for .NET, Java, Node.js, and Python applications](./opentelemetry-add-modify.md#included-instrumentation-libraries).
+For a list of all instrumentation libraries included with the Azure Monitor OpenTelemetry Distro, see [Add and modify Azure Monitor OpenTelemetry for .NET, Java, Node.js, and Python applications](./opentelemetry-add-modify.md#included-instrumentation-libraries).

 ### [ASP.NET Core](#tab/aspnetcore)